MissingMaps/blog/2017-07-27-drone-and-street-level-imagery-in-philippines.md

 To coordinate the digital volunteers helping to trace the project areas we used the Humanitarian OpenStreetMap Team (HOT) Tasking Manager to divide each barangay up into a grid of tasks to be systematically traced and then validated by a skilled mapper.

 **Results**

-The drone imagery, and the Mapillary imagery as well, proved useful for detailed, up-to-date tracing of map features into OSM.
+The drone imagery, and the Mapillary images as well, proved useful for detailed, up-to-date tracing of map features into OSM.
 The improvements over what was possible using only satellite imagery are striking!

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20170727_palanog-before.jpg" alt="before">